 On March 17, 2022, BCAC and Legacy Apexigen entered into a Business Combination Agreement pursuant to which BCAC and Legacy Apexigen agreed to combine, with the equityholders of both entities holding equity in the combined company listed on the Nasdaq Stock Exchange (the "Combined Company") and with Legacy Apexigen's equityholders owning a majority of the equity in the Combined Company.
 The transactions contemplated under the Business Combination Agreement (the "Business Combination") closed on July 29, 2022.
 Legacy Apexigen equityholders received equity in the Combined Company in the form of common shares and warrants.
 Under the Business Combination Agreement, Legacy Apexigen was valued at \$205.0 million on a fully diluted basis, net of exercise proceeds for Legacy Apexigen's pre-closing stock options.
 Concurrently with the execution of the Business Combination Agreement, BCAC entered into subscription agreements with certain investors for a private investment in public equity ("PIPE") transaction to close concurrently with the business combination.
-In addition, concurrent with the execution of the Business Combination Park entered into a committed investment agreement under which the Combined Company has the right to direct Lincoln Park to purchase up to an aggregate of \$50.0 million of our common stock over a 24-month period pursuant to the terms of a purchase agreement, subject to certain limitations set forth therein, including the closing stock price of our common stock not being below \$3.00 per share at the time we deliver a purchase notice to Lincoln Park.
+In addition, concurrent with the execution of the Business Combination Agreement, BCAC, Legacy Apexigen and Lincoln Park entered into a committed investment agreement under which the Combined Company has the right to direct Lincoln Park to purchase up to an aggregate of \$50.0 million of our common stock over a 24-month period pursuant to the terms of a purchase agreement.

 As a result, the Combined Company received approximately \$19.0 million in gross proceeds funded by approximately \$4.5 million in cash held in BCAC's trust account net of redemption and \$14.5 million from the PIPE.
 The Combined Company paid off the Extension and Working Capital Notes that totaled \$0.9 million and incurred \$9.2 million in transaction expenses relating to the Business Combination, consisting of banking, legal, and other professional fees.
-The 2022 PIPE Investors received an aggregate of 1,452,000 units (each a "PIPE Unit") at a purchase price of \$10.00 per unit.
+The PIPE investors received an aggregate of 1,452,000 units (each a "PIPE Unit") at a purchase price of \$10.00 per unit.
 Each PIPE Unit consists of one share of common stock and one-half of one warrant.
-Each whole warrant entitles the PIPE Investor to purchase one share of common stock at an exercise price of \$11.50 per share until July 29, 2027.
+Each whole warrant entitles the PIPE Investor to purchase one share of common stock at an exercise price of \$11.50 per share during the period commencing 30 days after July 29, 2022 and terminating on the five-year anniversary of July 29, 2022.

 The merger is accounted for as a reverse recapitalization in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 Under this method of accounting, BCAC was treated as the "acquired" company for financial reporting purposes.
-See Note 3, "Business Combination," to the consolidated financial statements included elsewhere in this prospectus for further details.
+See Note 3, "Business Combination," to the consolidated financial statements included elsewhere in this Annual Report on Form 10-K for further details.
 Accordingly, for accounting purposes, the merger was treated as the equivalent of Legacy Apexigen issuing stock for the net assets of BCAC, accompanied by a recapitalization.
 The net assets of BCAC are stated at historical cost, with no goodwill or intangible assets recorded.